Rose Cottage (Sleeps 2)

 Conditions for sailing are ideal around us.
 There are marinas at Neyland and Milford Docks and instruction and boat hire is available from them.
 The sheltered waters of the Milford Haven waterway are especially suited for beginners in this most noble and majestic of sports.

-Windsurfing equipment hire and instruction are available either from Haven Sports in Broad Haven, as well as West Wales Surfing.
-The last one also provide courses.
+Windsurfing equipment hire and instruction are available from Haven Sports in Broad Haven.
 To the north of us you have Newsurf on the magnificent Newgale Beach.
+You can find out more about surfing in Pembrokeshire here, including the best beaches and other surf schools.

 Diving is another popular sport on the Pembrokeshire Coast, a true Mecca for divers.
 There are no fewer than 8 Clubs and 2 diving centres.
 The nearest one to Rosemoor is West Wales Diving located less than 2 miles away, where air supplies, diving equipment and reinforced inflatable boats are available.